kai-niemi/pestcontrol/README.md

   - Requires a feature flag enabled for the organization (submit a support request)
 - CockroachDB Local Self-Hosted v22.2+
   - Secure or insecure mode
-  - No license key needed
 - MacOS (main platform)
 - Linux

 ## How it works

-Pest Control provides a single spring boot web and shell app used to launch local shell scripts and invoke API calls on Cockroach cluster.
+Pest Control is a single spring boot app that use local shell scripts to install and control CockroachDB nodes.
+In a network environment, it uses itself as an agent to invoke local commands on behalf of a controlling instance.

 # Terms of Use